 Redeployment rates at staffing firms are notoriously low.
 In our research at Sense, we’ve found that staffing firms fail to redeploy anywhere from 70% to 90% of their talent.

 That’s not a typo.
-Seventy to ninety percent of contractors recruited by a staffing firm only complete a single contract.
+70% to 90% of contractors recruited by a staffing firm only complete a single contract.